parumu/restaurant/README.md

   needs to hold `Item` but `Mutex` doesn't implement `Ord`.

 #### Remaining issues
+1. Many requests from client fails with `hyper::Error(IncompleteMessage)` on the client side.
+   There is no error on the server side.
 1. `RefCell` is used in multi threaded context.
 2. Manually implementing `Sync` and `Send` traits to `TableOrders` to use `RefCell`.
    For thread safely, `Mutex` is used to guard all accesses to `Item` in `OrderMgr`.